- Current events - News and recent developments and articles

 |---|---|---|

-| Speed | Fast (seconds) | Slower (more thorough) |
+| Speed | Fast (seconds to a minute) | Slower (more thorough, as much as 5-15 minutes) |

-| Depth | Surface-level | Comprehensive |
+| Depth | Surface-level but with direct links | Comprehensive report with links and citations |

 | Sources | Few, recent | Many, analyzed |